Tame Class Field Theory for Global Function Fields: Introduction

 Most of the standard works cited above treat only number fields.
-Artin and Tate \cite{ArTa} and Weil \cite{Weil} axiomatize their theory so that it also applies to global function fields.
-So does Tate \cite{CaFr}, but his proofs are restricted to abelian extensions of degree coprime to the characteristic.
-These proofs in \cite{ArTa,Weil,CaFr} are based on local class field theory and Galois cohomology or Brauer groups.
-Lang \cite{LangNT} presents a more classical proof using global considerations.
+Artin and Tate \cite{main}{ArTa} and Weil \cite{main}{Weil} axiomatize their theory so that it also applies to global function fields.
+So does Tate \cite{main}{CaFr}, but his proofs are restricted to abelian extensions of degree coprime to the characteristic.
+These proofs in \cite{main}{ArTa,Weil,CaFr} are based on local class field theory and Galois cohomology or Brauer groups.
+Lang \cite{main}{LangNT} presents a more classical proof using global considerations.
 He covers only number fields but states that the proof carries over to~(abelian extensions of degree coprime to the characteristic of) function fields with only minor modifications.
-The original development and proof of class field theory for global function fields, and in particular the approach of \cite{WittExistence}, are similar to the exposition of \cite{CaFr, LangNT} in many aspects.
-Serre \cite{SerreCF} provides a geometric approach, based on algebraic groups and more precisely on generalized Jacobians, which applies to function fields only.
-Villa Salvador \cite{Vil} presents a summary of global and local class field theory for function fields with main reference to \cite{CaFr} and provides a detailed exposition for the analytic, ``complex multiplication'' approach of Carlitz, Drinfeld and Hayes.
+The original development and proof of class field theory for global function fields, and in particular the approach of \cite{main}{WittExistence}, are similar to the exposition of \cite{main}{CaFr, LangNT} in many aspects.
+Serre \cite{main}{SerreCF} provides a geometric approach, based on algebraic groups and more precisely on generalized Jacobians, which applies to function fields only.
+Villa Salvador \cite{main}{Vil} presents a summary of global and local class field theory for function fields with main reference to \cite{main}{CaFr} and provides a detailed exposition for the analytic, ``complex multiplication'' approach of Carlitz, Drinfeld and Hayes.
+Greenberg \cite{main}{greenberg-74} gives an elementary proof of the Kronecker--Weber Theorem.